 Why has performative workaholism become such a huge sensation these days?

-There is a growing necessity to outperform our peers and engage in an overwhelming workload under the banner of a renowned corporation.
+There is a growing necessity to outperform our peers.
+Some of us pride ourselves in an overwhelming workload under the banner of a renowned corporation.
 And despite the struggle and stress caused by many desk-jobs, the mere satisfaction of boasting this performance on social media has become something questionable.
 How did we get here?
 Where will this hustle culture take us?

 Let’s look into the world of workaholism that has been undertheorized in our culture.

-No wonder.
-The hustle is actively promoted through viral slogans, commercials, even glorified by our favourite movie stars and of course to push ourselves to the max.
-It is all a reminder of a Soviet Era propaganda that sings hymns for the working class to join arms and serve a certain organisation for their own benefit.
-Of course the only exception of this is our free market views that anti-capitalist views and glorifies personal wealth.
+No wonder!
+It’s not hard to experience the hustle.
+Its promotion is tangible through viral slogans, commercials.
+It’s even glorified by our favorite movie stars and of course to push ourselves to the max.
+It is all a reminder of Soviet-Era propaganda that sings hymns for the working class to join arms and serve a certain organization for their own benefit.
+Of course, the only exception of this is our free-market views that anti-capitalist views and glorify personal wealth.
 But the hustle for work and greater performance is becoming steadily more demanding where social media beats the drums of this new hustle.

 After all, convincing a generation of workers to beaver away is convenient for those at the top of the career chain.
-The efforts to attract the most talented and loyal employees are meant to continue building the biggest corporate empires out there, while at the same time maintaining a compulsory expression of optimism.
+The efforts to attract the most talented and loyal employees are meant to continue building the biggest corporate empires out there.
+At the same time maintaining a compulsory expression of optimism.
 Thus the cult of workaholism is something that is openly promoted as a positive message.
-And many young people fall for this trap, simply because they are desperate to meet their own high expectations in life created by the alluring images of wealth and prosperity given by the very people they work for.
+And many young people fall for this trap, simply because they are desperate to meet their own high expectations in life.
+All this created by the alluring images of wealth and prosperity given by the very people they work for.

-Evidently, hard work and persistence at our jobs bears its fruit.
-Work actually makes us healthier and can give us a sense of meaning in this world where we can socialise, network and of course support ourselves financially.
+Evidently, hard work and persistence at our jobs bear its fruit.
+Work actually makes us healthier and can give us a sense of meaning in this world where we can socialize, network and of course support ourselves financially.
 But do longer hours guarantee a better life, especially when it comes at the expense of a burnout?

-For more similar articles, please check out or articles on Career.
+For more similar articles, please check out our articles on Careers.